resources for voter mobilization

 1. Explore Early Voting Options in Your State

-Early voting, including voting by mail, is a great solution for turnout concerns among low-income voters, yet many states have made this practice much more difficult.
+Early voting, including voting by mail, is a great solution for turnout concerns among low-income voters.

 Vote Early Day has tools to help understand early voting options in your state.
-They also an annual “Vote Early Day” to encourage early voting.
-More information about 2022 Vote Early Day will be available soon.
+They also host an annual “Vote Early Day” to encourage early voting.

 2. Make Early Voting and Vote-By-Mail Part of Your Strategy